UNSH/Unity-Apple-Distribution-Workflow/ReadMe.md

 We created this workflow because delivering a Unity build to Apple is a mess and the answer is spread across several websites which makes it hard to wrap your head around the correct final chronology especially if you're new or on Windows.

-There are tools out there like [Signed](https://assetstore.unity.com/packages/tools/utilities/mac-app-store-signed-54970) that will also take care of some of this, but often it's better to understand and not depend upon 3rd party assets, especially when things go something wrong.
-We have tried to include path’s, actions and DIY as much as possible so you can understand what's happening and where everything is supposed to go.
+There are tools out there like [Signed](https://assetstore.unity.com/packages/tools/utilities/mac-app-store-signed-54970) that will also take care of some of this, but often it's better to understand and not depend upon 3rd party assets, especially when things go wrong.
+We have tried to include paths, actions and DIY as much as possible so you can understand what's happening and where everything is supposed to go.

 ### ALL THE BRAVE SOULS WHO PAVED THE ROAD.